 Regardless of delivery method, pre-orientation includes two main components: (1) providing context to newcomers by explaining the organizational structure, mission statement, values, and goals, etc., and (2) introducing them to key players who can serve as resources for ongoing assistance.

-For instance, imagine a sales manager receives a call from her brand new intern asking about his first week.
+For instance, imagine a sales manager receiving a call from her brand-new intern asking about his first week.
 She’d likely respond with detailed instructions about setting up his workspace, submitting expense reports, networking with peers, handling client objections, and responding to voicemails.

 But she wouldn’t take the opportunity to introduce him to anyone else at the firm.
 That approach doesn’t allow interns to connect with coworkers until the very end of their tenure at the company.
 To avoid this problem, try doing a series of informal introductions early on.